aditisandhu/dnn_speech_recognizer/README.md

 ## Deep Neural Network (DNN) Speech Recognizer

-An end-to-end automatic speech recognition (ASR) pipeline that accepts raw audio as input and returns a predicted transcription of the spoken language as an output.
+An end-to-end automatic speech recognition (ASR) pipeline that accepts raw audio as an input and returns a predicted transcription of the spoken language as an output.

 ### Features
 - Models are in `sample_models.py` (five different DNN architectures are explored)